fetch()

 lies in the use of the .json()

 method.
-Despite the name, this method does not produce JSON but instead, it will take JSON as input and parse it to produce a JavaScript object.
+Despite the name, this method does not produce JSON but instead, it will take JSON as an input and parse it to produce a JavaScript object.

-As discussed in this article, it’s perfectly possible to reproduce the key features of the Axios library using the fetch()
+As discussed in this article, it’s possible to reproduce the key features of the Axios library using the fetch()

 method provided by web browsers.
 Whether it’s worth loading a client HTTP API depends on whether you’re comfortable working with built-in APIs.